Niagara Falls Ontario has amazing year-round activities for the whole family! Check these amazing things to do during winter in Niagara Falls

-What is it about Niagara Falls, Ontario that captures the imagination of so many visitors?
+What is it about Winter in Niagara Falls, Ontario that captures the imagination of so many visitors?
 This magical town has become one of the honeymoon capitals of the world.
-Part of the reason is that it’s the home of the most powerful waterfall in the world, the majestic, Horseshoe Falls and the American Falls.
+Part of the reason for its popularity is that it’s the home of the most powerful waterfalls in the world.
+The majestic, Horseshoe Falls and the American Falls.
 But Niagara Falls, Canada has so much more to offer visitors.
 Especially for those looking for family adventures.
 And for those visiting during winter in Niagara Falls, the fun doesn’t have to stay indoors.
-If you’re looking at how to spend winter in Niagara Falls with kids, we’ve laid out the best of the best for you to experience Niagara Falls in it’s most beautiful season!
+If you’re looking at how to spend winter in Niagara Falls, we’ve laid out the best of the best for you to experience Niagara Falls in it’s most beautiful season!

-While we are focusing on Niagara Falls Canada here, you can read about our experience on both the Canadian and American side of Niagara Falls here.
+This article adds some new attractions for Niagara Falls in winter that have been added as recently as 2020.
+And, while we are focusing on Niagara Falls Canada here, you can also read about our views of the Canadian Vs. The American side of Niagara Falls here.

 Witness Niagara Falls in it’s Frozen Glory

 Having a chance to witness Niagara Falls on any day is incredible.
 But getting a chance to see A frozen Niagara Falls is something truly special.
 The Falls rarely freezes over completely.
 But it can happen if the right number of days in the low digits occurs.
 Witnessing the huge mounds of ice against the emerald-colored waters is a treat for photographers and casual observers alike.
 If you get lucky, you might even get the chance to see Niagara Falls completely frozen.
 It doesn’t happen often, but every few years this natural phenomenon takes place when the weather stays very cold for about a week.

 Enjoy A Legendary Winter Niagara Falls Fireworks Shows